HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/1_Installing_gazebo.md

 # 1. Installing Gazebo
-Gazebo is a modelling/simulation framework with which we can simulate reality.
+Gazebo is a modelling/simulation framework.
 In this guide we will learn how to install it.

 Below the following environments are used:<br>
 <sup>1</sup> The prompt of the power shell environment<br>
 <sup>2</sup> The prompt of the docker container<br>
-<sup>3</sup> Inside the docker container, inside the vi editor

 ## Installing gazebo in a docker container
-Allthough you can install Gazebo on native windows that specific version is broken, it does not work correctly.
+Allthough you can install Gazebo on native windows that specific version is broken, it malfunctions.
 We will install it in a docker container on ubuntu.

 ### Install Docker Desktop on Windows:
 *Source: https://www.docker.com/products/docker-desktop/<br>*